stefichjo/speranto/latinidaj/ia-slides.md

 (nos) creavamos, (vos) creavais, (illes) creavan
  -->

-In le registro natural, le tempore passate "vadeva" cambia, non a "iva" ma a "ía".
+In le registro naturalistic, le tempore passate "vadeva" cambia, non a "iva" ma a "ía".

 <!--
 (io) ía, (tu) ías, (ille) ía